Grand Canyon South Rim Background

 The South Rim Shuttle Bus can be an excellent way to navigate the park without having to deal with driving and parking your car in the limited spaces available near the trail heads.
 For more information on bus routes at the South Rim, click here.

 If you want to travel to the Grand Canyon and also hit other amazing parks in the area like Bryce Canyon National and Zion National Park, just fly into Las Vegas, rent a car and hit them all!
-There are campsites in all of them that are suitable for car camping, so rent some gear in Las Vegas and just plot a route and drive between them all.
+If you are interested in taking this road trip, check out our guide here.

 Pin it to Pinterest